 Another camp, so-called compatibilists, will tend to agree with the latter point about prior causes, but they choose to emphasize possibilities: “complex agents can act within a range of possibilities in a way crude objects like rocks cannot, and such agents truly do weigh and choose between these options”.

 In essence, what I think the latter camp is emphasizing is the fact that we have ex-ante possibilities: a range of possibilities we can choose from in expectation.
-(For example, in a game of chess, your ex-ante possibilities are comprised by the set of moves allowed by the rules of the game.)
+For example, in a game of chess, your ex-ante possibilities are comprised by the set of moves allowed by the rules of the game.
 And since this latter camp defines free will roughly as the ability to make choices among such ex-ante possibilities, they conclude that we indeed do have free will.

 I doubt any philosopher arguing against the existence of free will would deny the claim that we have ex-ante possibilities.
-After all, we all conceive of various possibilities in our minds that we weigh and choose between, and we indeed cannot talk meaningfully about ethics, or choices in general, without such a framework of ex-ante possibilities.
+After all, we all conceive of various possibilities in our minds that we weigh and choose between, and we arguably cannot talk meaningfully about ethics, or choices in general, without such a framework of ex-ante possibilities.
 (Whether possibilities exist in any other sense than ex ante, and whether this is ethically relevant, are separate questions.)

 The “Right” Definition of Free Will

-I believe the two distinct emphases outlined above are both important yet insufficient on their own.
+I believe that the two distinct emphases outlined above are both important yet insufficient on their own.
 The emphasis on prior causes is important for understanding the nature of our choices and actions.
-In particular, it helps us understand that our choices do not comprise a break with physical mechanism, but that they are indeed the product of complex such mechanisms (which include the mechanisms of our knowledge and intentions, as well as the mechanism of weighing various ex-ante possibilities).
+In particular, it helps us understand that our choices do not represent a break with physical mechanism, but that they are indeed the product of complex such mechanisms (which include the mechanisms of our knowledge and intentions, as well as the mechanism of weighing various ex-ante possibilities).

 In turn, this emphasis may help free us from certain bad ideas about human choices, such as naive ideas about how anyone can always pull themselves up by their bootstraps.
 It may also help us construct better incentives and institutions based on an actual understanding of the mechanism of our choices rather than supernatural ideas about them.
-Lastly, it may help us become more understanding toward others, such as by reminding us that we cannot reasonably expect people to act on knowledge they do not possess.
+Lastly, it may help us become more understanding toward others, such as by reminding us that we cannot reasonably expect people to act on knowledge that they do not possess.

 Both Emphases Have Pitfalls (in Isolation)

-Our minds intuitively draw inferences and associations based on the things we hear.
-When it comes to “free will”, I suspect most of us have quite leaky conceptual networks, in that the distinct clusters of sentiments we intuitively tie to the term “free will” readily cross-pollute each other — a form of sentiment synesthesia.
+Our minds intuitively draw inferences and make associations based on the things we hear.
+When it comes to “free will”, I suspect most of us have quite leaky conceptual networks, in that the distinct clusters of sentiments that we intuitively tie to the term “free will” readily cross-pollute each other — a form of sentiment synesthesia.

 A similar source of confusion is to say that our causal nature implies that everything is just a matter of luck.
-Although this is true in some ultimate sense, in another sense — the everyday sense that distinguishes between things won through hard effort versus dumb luck — everything is obviously not just a matter of luck.
-And I suspect most people’s intuitive associations can also be leaky between these very different notions of “luck”.
+Although this is perhaps true in some ultimate sense, in another sense — the everyday sense that distinguishes between things won through hard effort versus dumb luck — everything is obviously not just a matter of luck.
+And I suspect that most people’s intuitive associations can also be leaky between these very different notions of “luck”.
 Consequently, unreserved claims about everything being a matter of luck also risk having unfortunate effects, such as leading us to underemphasize the importance of effort.

 Conversely, there are also pitfalls of sentiment leakiness in the opposite direction.
-When someone says “ex-ante possibilities are real, and they play a crucial role in our decision-making”, people may naturally interpret this as implying “our actions are not caused by prior causes, and this is crucial for our decision-making”.
+When someone says “ex-ante possibilities are real, and they play a crucial role in our decision-making”, some people may interpret this as implying “our actions are not caused by prior causes, and this is crucial for our decision-making”.
 And this may in turn lead to the above-mentioned mistakes that the prior-causes emphasis can help us avoid: misunderstanding our mechanistic nature and failing to act on such an understanding, as well as entertaining unreasonable ideas about how we can expect people to act.

 This is why one has to be careful in one’s communication about “free will”, and to clearly flag these non sequiturs.
-“We are caused by prior causes” does not mean “we have no ex-ante possibilities”, and conversely, “we have ex-ante possibilities” does not imply “we are not caused by prior causes”.
+“We are caused by prior causes” does not mean “we have no ex-ante possibilities”, and “we have ex-ante possibilities” does not imply “we are not caused by prior causes”.